addisonj/ff-2019-smoth-operator/pres.md

 - The `StreamOperator` API is how Flink achieves a lot of the features we know and love
 - Understanding it can make it easier to reason about your flink applications
-- You can use it to do some really powerful things and build your own abstractions, but be careful!
+- You can use it to do some really powerful things and build your own abstractions (but be careful)

 ----